AroniasPrenovost/gameOfLifeJs/README.md

 For a space that is 'empty' or 'unpopulated':
 ```
-- Each cell with three neighbors becomes populated
+- Each cell with three neighbors becomes populated.
-- Dead cells that would become living don't count as living at the current turn
+- Dead cells that would become living don't count as living at the current turn.
-- Living cells that would die don't count as dead at the current turn
+- Living cells that would die don't count as dead at the current turn.
 ```